Top Target Vitamin C Serums for Brighter, More Even Skin

 • More likely to sting than gentler formulas

-• Dropper packaging can expose formula to air over time
+• Dropper packaging exposes the formula to air over time

 Check Price on Amazon